 Specifies who sent the message in the conversation.

-Id of the prompt, when having multiple rows it is mandatory.
+Id of the prompt, when having multiple rows or files it is mandatory.

 Used to provide the AI with instructions or context that guides its behavior and responses.